quilla3/quilla3/README.md

 -->

 🌱 I’m currently a master of computer science candidate learning software engineering and cybersecurity.
-👯 I’m looking to collaborate on web development or data analytics projects.
+👯 I’m looking to collaborate on business or data analytics projects.